shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

 # Module 2: Microsoft Teams for Collaboration

   Microsoft Teams is a collaboration app that helps your team stay organized and have conversations — all in one place.
-With Microsoft Teams on your PC, Mac, or mobile device, you can :
+With Microsoft Teams on your PC, Mac, or mobile device, you can:

    * Pull together a team.
    * Use chat instead of email.